mostuselessboy/superinsta/README.md

 - Mark **all stories as seen** with one button

 # Drawbacks
+- Resoultion bugs (In some PC's the font might be extremely big)
 - **DM** not supported
 - **Comments** not supported
 - You cannot **accept requests** if you have private account